julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, December 05, 2024.
+Friday, December 06, 2024.
 Quote of the day:

-> "A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty." - Winston Churchill
+> "If I could explain it to the average person, I wouldn't have been worth the Nobel Prize." - Richard Feynman